December Daily 31 Titles of Christ

 Important: Make your preparation time independent from your Bible study time.

-Take time to get all your materials printed out and organized before your Bible study time.
+Get all your materials printed out and organized before your Bible study time.
 Keep a basket filled with your favorite adhesives, embellishments, stickers, and die-cuts, paper clips that coordinate, etc.

 See the December Daily Dex Card Kit here (this is optional).